Kole Calhoun Preview, Player Props: Guardians vs. Rays

 Kole Calhoun At The Plate

-- He has homered in 14.3% of his games this year, and 3.3% of his chances at the plate.

-- Calhoun has an RBI in 10 of 21 games this season, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in two contests.
+- Calhoun has an RBI in 10 of 22 games this season, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored at least one run 11 times this season (52.4%), including one multi-run game.
+- He has scored at least once 11 times this year (50.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.